paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-036-water-resources-development.md

   (K) Kentucky River and its tributaries and watersheds.

+  (L) Shoreline of the State of Connecticut.

+  (M) Winooski River tributary watershed, Vermont.

 **(f) Procedure**

 (1) **All projects** — The Secretary shall not implement any project under this section until—